NGWPC/ngen-forcing/SWE_Scripts/simulated_SWE/README.md

 # Script Descriptions

-convert_sneqv.py: This script parses multiple catchment-scale .csv output files from ngen, extracting 06z sneqv (snow water equivalent, or SWE) values for the date(s) specified.
+convert_swe.py: This script parses multiple catchment-scale .csv output files from ngen, extracting 06z SWE (snow water equivalent) values for the date(s) specified.
 It writes these values to a NetCDF output file for ease of use with the simulated_swe_mapper.py script.

-simulated_swe_mapper.py: This script reads from a NetCDF file (it assumes a format identical to that created by convert_sneqv.py), and then plots SWE values on a map for the date specified.
+simulated_swe_mapper.py: This script reads from a NetCDF file (it assumes a format identical to that created by convert_swe.py), and then plots SWE values on a map for the date specified.
 Each catchment polygon is filled with the simulated SWE value for that catchment, since these represent lumped values.

 # Script Usage

 A conda environment.yml file has been including.
 While using a conda environment is optional, this file lists required packages.

-#### convert_sneqv.py:
+#### convert_swe.py:
-python convert_sneqv.py [-h] csv_directory dates [dates ...] output
+python convert_swe.py [-h] csv_directory dates [dates ...] output

 Arguments:
 csv_directory: Required.
 A string that points to the path that contains the ngen catchment-scale .csv output files to parse.